Thophylarh/philia/README.md

 ├── src
 │   ├── components
 │   ├── pages
-│   ├── styles
-│   ├── App.js
+│   ├── assets
 │   └── index.js
 ├── .eslintrc.js
 ├── .prettierrc.js
 ├── .husky
 │   └── pre-commit
-└── .lintstagedrc.js
 ```

 -   The `public` directory contains the static assets and the main HTML file.
 -   The `src` directory contains the main source code of the project.
     -   The `components` directory contains reusable React components.
     -   The `pages` directory contains the application's pages or screens.
-    -   The `styles` directory contains the global styles and CSS modules.
+    -   The `assets` directory contains the global assets like media files (images, icons etc), styles and CSS modules.
-    -   The `App.js` file is the entry point of the application.
     -   The `index.js` file is responsible for rendering the application.

 ## Linting and Code Formatting